+☐ School leaders should create a strong HIT implementation team.
-- □ School leaders should create a strong HIT implementation team. - □ School leaders provide tutoring providers with designated staff members who will be a part of HIT implementation and ensure all stakeholders are aware (i.e. program lead, additional staff in the room tutoring will take place, New Visions Portal attendance person.) - School leaders minimize communications by streamlining HIT program related communications with other relevant communications. - Core instructional staff provide information to tutors regarding the curriculum, student needs and student experience.

-Occurring Frequently, Appropriate Group Size - Evidence of high dosage and appropriate group size.
-Program Indicators: Tutoring sessions are scheduled for at least a total of 90 minutes per week, schedule is posted and accessible. ☐ Program has a student attendance rate of 80% or higher.
-Program has a systematic way to communicate attendance with school and/or families.
-Tutoring Provider Actions: ☐ Tutoring providers ensure their program accommodates a frequency of at least 3 times per week. ☐ Tutoring providers ensure their program accommodates a duration of at least 90 minutes per week.
-Tutoring providers ensure their program accommodates a ratio of 1:1 to 1:4.
-Tutor Actions: Tutors start and end sessions on time. ■ Tutors keep track of student attendance.
+☐ School leaders provide tutoring providers with designated staff members who will be a part of HIT implementation and ensure all stakeholders are aware (i.e. program lead, additional staff in the room tutoring will take place, New Visions Portal attendance person.)
+School leaders minimize communications by streamlining HIT program related communications with other relevant communications. ☐ Core instructional staff provide information to tutors regarding the curriculum, student needs and student experience.
+Orde motificational staff provide information to tately regarding the cambularity stadent needs and stadent expensions.
+Occurring I Frequently, Appropriate Group Size - Evidence of high dosage and appropriate group size.
+Program Indicators: ☐ Tutoring sessions are scheduled for at least a total of 90 minutes per week, schedule is posted and accessible. ☐ Program has a student attendance rate of 80% or higher. ☐ Program has a systematic way to communicate attendance with school and/or families.
+Tutoring Provider Actions: Tutoring providers ensure their program accommodates a frequency of at least 3 times per week.
+Tutoring providers ensure their program accommodates a duration of at least 90 minutes per week. ☐ Tutoring providers ensure their program accommodates a ratio of 1:1 to 1:4. $\bigcirc\bigcirc\bigcirc$ Tutor Actions: ☐ Tutors start and end sessions on time.
+Tutors keep track of student attendance.
 Tutors have group sizes that do not exceed four students, or the prescribed group size.
-School Actions: □ School leaders develop a schedule that ensures tutoring happens according to HIT research: ☐ A frequency of at least 3 times per week ☐ A total duration of at least 90 minutes per week.
-School leaders create a roster and develop groups that do not exceed four students, or the prescribed group size.

-Data-Driven - Evidence of leveraging data to inform enrollment, content and program evaluation.

-Program and school-based staff collaborate to determine students who are best suited to participate in HIT.
+School Actions: ☐ School leaders develop a schedule that ensures tutoring happens according to HIT research: ☐ A frequency of at least 3 times per week ☐ A total duration of at least 90 minutes per week. ☐ School leaders create a roster and develop groups that do not exceed four students, or the prescribed group size. □ School leaders track overall student attendance and follow-up with students that have chronic attendance problems.
+Data-Drive n - Evidence of leveraging data to inform enrollment, content and program evaluation.
+Data Brive - Evidence of leveraging data to inform enrollment, content and program evaluation.
+Program Indicators: Program and school-based staff collaborate to determine students who are best suited to participate in HIT. ☐ Program has systems to assess and track student mastery.
+Program supports tutors in using formative assessment data from each session to inform future sessions (i.e. checks in with the hosting teacher or leader on content, uses embedded content checks, uses school's assessment). п Tutoring Provider Actions: П ☐ Tutoring providers develop an action plan in partnership with the school; including, goals, training, curricula and pedagogy. ☐ Tutoring providers consider the school needs and match tutors based on data during introductory meetings.